AsunaMasuda/YayPlan/README.md

 - This page is used as a landing page.
 It contains "how it works" section and a "Get started" button to start the planning.

 ### Page for registering a name and an event key
 - Users register their name (organizer's name) and an event key.
-Event keys are used to restore the data when there is any change happened in the event, and also restores the shareable link for participants.
+Event keys are used to restore the data when there is any change happened in the event, restore the shareable link for participants and delete the event itself, if they wish.
 - This page also checks if the combination of the name and the event key input is available or not.

 ### Page for registering details of the event